 - -w --with-color (default) / -W --no-with-color Use color escapes for pretty output or disable them.
-If you pipe rmlints output to a file -W is assumed automatically. - -h --help/-H --show-man Show a shorter reference help text (-h) or this full man page (-H).

---version Print the version of rmlint.
+If you pipe rmlints output to a file -W is assumed automatically. - -h --help/-H --show-man Show a shorter reference help text (-h) or the full man page (-H). - --version Print the version of rmlint.
 Includes git revision and compile time features.
+Please include this when giving feedback to us.